Erasmus Mundus Program

 - DFG International Research Training Group (IRTG-2057):"Physical Modeling for Virtual Manufacturing Systems and Processes"

-These promote highly qualified scientists and researchers from home and abroad under optimal conditions in accordance with the Anglo-American model.
-The Graduate Schools offer structured doctoral training in the form of (research-focused) doctoral studies, intensive individual supervision of doctoral thesis / dissertation projects as well as preparing doctoral students for positions in interdisciplinary and international research contexts.
-Interdisciplinary collaboration among several faculties and an international orientation (largely English-instructed courses) are its features.
-Graduate Schools, in contrast to the Research Training Groups, (Graduiertenkollegs = temporary institutions) aim to become a firm part of the respective university an so to make a sustainable contribution to structure-building in research and teaching.
+The Federal States of the Republic of Germany promote highly qualified national & international scientists and researchers under optimal conditions in accordance with the Anglo-American model.
+Their Graduate Schools offer structured doctoral training in form of (research-focused) doctoral studies and intensive individual supervision of doctoral thesis / dissertation projects.
+By offering interdisciplinary collaboration among faculties and international orientation, Graduate Schools prepare their students in an optimal way for positions in interdisciplinary and international research contexts.
+Graduate Schools, in contrast to Research Training Groups, (Graduiertenkollegs = temporary institutions) are part of the respective university and therefore contribute to structure-building in research and teaching.